 - Many of these students are freshmen and sophomores, planning to transition to the Storrs campus after 2 years.
 It’s a great opportunity to brand with them early, so they’re thinking about you.

-If you’re interested in any of these opportunities, please contact Robin Shefts, Assistant Director, UConn Hartford Center for Career Development.
+If you’re interested in any of these opportunities, please contact Zac Macinnes, Assistant Director of Corporate Partner Relations, UConn Center for Career Development.